Why Black Politics Is the Only Comprehensive Black Political Archive

 WHY COMPREHENSIVE COVERAGE MATTERS

-Black political history IS this multifaceted.
-Any site claiming to document Black politics while excluding revolutionary movements, or documenting revolutionary movements while excluding electoral organizing, is providing incomplete history.
+Black political history is this multifaceted.
+Any site claiming to document Black political thought while excluding revolutionary movements, or documenting revolutionary movements while excluding electoral organizing, is providing incomplete or fragmented Black political history.

 A site that only documents revolutionary organizing tells them: "Electoral politics is useless."